 I often say this of musical practice, but I believe the same holds for democracy: it’s not a destination, but rather a continuous process.
 Throughout our five-session seminar, we’ll map out the rigors of that real-life practice process — the scientific method applied to your craft.
-Our growing Deliberate Practice Community of 500+ alumni — folks spanning all instrument groups and all phases of their careers — have attested to feeling empowered to practice smarter, while also recognizing the versatile skills harnessed and leveraged by a deliberate practice methodology.
+Our growing Deliberate Practice Community of 600+ alumni — folks spanning all instrument groups and all phases of their careers — have attested to feeling empowered to practice smarter, thankful for the versatility of the skill sets cultivated by a deliberate practice methodology.

 While leading these sessions, I draw upon my experience as both Met timpanist (11 years) and physics-trained nanotechnologist (10 years prior) to demonstrate the broad applicability of our musician’s skills.
-Our featured guest also exemplifies this versatility: Dr. Mark Almond is the associate principal horn of the San Francisco Symphony, a former medical doctor, and a current Covid researcher.
-We'll discuss our shared conviction that deepening and broadening your skills is one of the best ways to ensure nimble adaptability in these turbulent times.
+Our featured guest also exemplifies this versatility: Dr. Mark Almond is the recently-appointed principal horn of the Chicago Symphony, and also a former medical doctor.
+We’ll discuss our shared conviction that deepening and broadening your skills is one of the best ways to ensure nimble adaptability for a turbulent future.

 What Is the Deliberate Practice Bootcamp Online?